edenlabllc/playbook/docs/branching.md

 # Development process

-All commits MUST go to a trunk (in our case `master`) branch.
+All commits MUST go to a trunk (in our case `master` or `main`) branch.
 Each change increments version, creates tag and docker container.
 Because of this we can release to development environment frequently or even continuously.

 To make versioning easier we SHOULD follow [SemVer v2.0](http://semver.org/).
 There are nice helpers on our CI that will help you to follow this guide: